TDBgit/Sales_Dashboard/README.md

 - **Top customers and sales reps**
 - **Sales trends over time**

-Using **SQL, Excel, and Tableau**, the data is extracted, analyzed, and visualized to create an **interactive dashboard** that makes insights easily digestible.
+Using **SQL, Excel, and Tableau**, the data is extracted, analyzed, and visualized to create an **interactive dashboard** that makes insights easily understood.

 ---